Prince Mohammad bin Abdulaziz International Airport: History

-The 25 year concession is the first full public private partnership (PPP) project in Saudi Arabia.
-The project has an initial build cost of US$1.2 billion and which may, with future investments and expansions, increase to US$1.5 billion.
-Whilst there are a number of major transport projects in the pipeline in the GCC region, it was the largest infrastructure project to close in 2012.
-The three lenders – National Commercial Bank, Arab National Bank and Saudi British Bank – provided a US$1.2 billion Islamic financing package comprising a three-year US$436 million commodity Murabaha equity bridge facility, an 18-year US$719 million procurement facility (in several tranches) and a US$23 million working capital facility.
-The facilities were primarily denominated in Saudi Riyals (SAR).
+This concession represented Saudi Arabia’s first full public-private partnership (PPP) in the aviation sector.
+The initial construction cost totalled US$1.2 billion, with potential expansions raising the figure to US$1.5 billion.
+It was the largest transport infrastructure project to close in the GCC region in 2012.
+Funding came from National Commercial Bank, Arab National Bank, and Saudi British Bank through an Islamic financing structure consisting of a three-year US$436 million commodity Murabaha equity bridge, an 18-year US$719 million procurement facility, and a US$23 million working capital facility, largely denominated in Saudi Riyals (SAR).